tvdboom/ATOM/docs_sources/user_guide/feature_engineering.md

-Feature engineering is the process of creating new features from the existing ones, in order to capture relationships with the target column that the first set of features didn't had on their own.
+Feature engineering is the process of creating new features from the existing ones, in order to capture relationships with the target column that the first set of features didn't have on their own.
 This process is very important to improve the performance of machine learning algorithms.
 Although feature engineering works best when the data scientist applies use-case specific transformations, there are ways to